Anchor89/HappyCrawl/README.md

 There are three roles in this framework.

-1. A Pager is responding for store a page and extract infomation locally to key-value pairs.
+1. A Pager is responding for store a page and extract information locally to key-value pairs.
 A Pager only need to initialized with a URI

 2. A Fetcher will fetch a collection of pagers based on their URI.
 URI means these page can both on local disk or from web.
 The fetching process is in multi-threads.